taxprofiler/taxpasta/README.md

 Converting single tables is nice, but hopefully you have many shiny samples to analyze.
 The `taxpasta merge` command works similarly to `standardise` except that you provide multiple profiles as input.
-Grab a few more MOCK examples from our [test data](https://github.com/taxprofiler/taxpasta/tree/dev/tests/data/metaphlan) and try it out.
+You can grab a few more 'MOCK' examples from our [test data](https://github.com/taxprofiler/taxpasta/tree/dev/tests/data/metaphlan) and try it out.